kbase/execution_engine2/unit_testing_guidelines.md

 # Unit and Integration Testing guidelines

-This document briefly covers testing philosophy with regard to integration and unit tests, especially for the Python language and in the context of developing a KBase core server like the Execution Engine.
+This document briefly covers testing philosophy with regard to integration and unit tests, especially for the Python language and in the context of developing a KBase core service like the Execution Engine.

 ## Unit versus Integration tests